-I) INCORPORATION OF IROQUOIS VALLEY'S REGULATION A+ PUBLIC FILINGS
+7. IROQUOIS VALLEY'S PUBLIC SEC FILINGS

 As a result of our separate offering of common stock of IQVF REIT, we are a SEC Regulation A+ reporting company, and, as such, make periodic filings with the SEC.
 These filings are available at www.sec.gov.
-We urge you to review our filings, as well as this Memorandum, Subscription Agreement, and Form of Note, before deciding whether or not to invest in our Note.
-In particular, in addition to the Risk Factors detailed herein, we refer you to the risk factors section of our Regulation A+ Offering Circular filed with the SEC on April 26, 2019, as supplemented on December 23, 2019 and January 2, 2020, and as may be further supplemented from time to time.
-We also refer you to our Form 1-SA for our semi-annual period ended June 30, 2019, filed with the SEC on October 1, 2019, and subsequent semi-annual and periodic filings (e.g. Form 1-U).
+We urge you to review our SEC filings, as well as this Memorandum, Subscription Agreement, and Form of Note, before deciding whether or not to invest in our Note.
+In particular, in addition to the Risk Factors detailed herein, we refer you to the risk factors section of our Regulation A+ Offering Circular filed with the SEC on May 3, 2021, and as may be supplemented from time to time.
+We also refer you to our Form 1-A and Form 1-SA for our latest annual and semi-annual reports, respectively, and subsequent semi-annual and periodic filings (e.g. Form 1-U).
+These reports include, among other things, updated financial statements and notice of certain Company events.

-OUR SEC FILINGS, BY THEIR NATURE, CONTAIN IMPORTANT DETAILS ABOUT IQVF REIT AND THE COMPANY, AND, AMONG OTHER THINGS, ITS MANAGEMENT, BUSINESS PLAN, FINANCIAL STATUS, AND RISKS TO ITS SHORT- AND LONG-TERM STRATEGIES.
+OUR SEC FILINGS, BY THEIR NATURE, CONTAIN IMPORTANT DETAILS ABOUT IQVE REIT AND THE COMPANY, AND, AMONG OTHER THINGS, ITS MANAGEMENT, BUSINESS PLAN, FINANCIAL STATUS, AND RISKS TO ITS SHORT- AND LONG-TERM STRATEGIES.
 REVIEW OF THIS MATERIAL IS ESSENTIAL TO LEARN ABOUT AND UNDERSTAND THE COMPANY AND, IN TURN, INVESTMENT IN THE NOTES.
-IQVF REIT'S PUBLIC FILINGS WITH THE SEC ARE HEREBY INCORPORATED BY REFERENCE INTO THIS OFFERING MEMORANDUM.
+IQVE REIT'S PUBLIC FILINGS WITH THE SEC ARE HEREBY INCORPORATED BY REFERENCE INTO THIS OFFERING MEMORANDUM.

-9. ADDITIONAL INFORMATION
+ADDITIONAL INFORMATION